Having an ulcerating tumour can affect you emotionally as well as physically. It can help to know about these effects

 A wound on your face and neck might affect your speech.
-Some facial wounds can spread into the mouth or tongue and this might make you slur your words.
+Some facial wounds can spread into the mouth or tongue.
+This might make you slur your words.
 You’re likely to speak less if the wound is painful.

 Many of us take talking for granted.
-Losing the ability to talk or finding that you can no longer talk as fluently as you used to can be distressing and frustrating.
+Losing the ability to talk or to talk fluently can be distressing and frustrating.
 It will take a while to adjust to these changes.
-Give yourself time and if necessary you can find new ways of speaking and communicating.
+Give yourself time, and if necessary, you can find new ways of speaking and communicating.

 A speech and language therapist can help and provide you with aids for communication.
-You may find it useful to carry a small notebook and pen to write notes to people if you need to.
+Carry a small notebook and pen to write notes to people if you need to.

 Be patient with yourself.
-Don't feel bad if you need more time to get across what you want to say.
+Allow yourself more time to get across what you want to say.
 Most people will be supportive and appreciate the effort you are making.

 Whether other people can see the tumour depends on where it is.
 A tumour on a part of the body that’s hard to cover up, such as the head or neck, can make you self conscious.

-It’s not unusual for people who have an ulcerating tumour on their face to feel very angry, confused and upset.
+It’s not unusual for people who have an ulcerating tumour on their face to feel angry, confused and upset.
 You might feel worried about how your friends and family see you.
-Or you might think that you’re no longer as physically attractive to your partner.
+Or you might think that you’re no longer as attractive to your partner.

 Going out and meeting new people can be more of a struggle if you are trying to cope with changes in your appearance.
-If you have children, you might worry how their friends will see you and whether this will affect your children.
+If you have children, you might worry about how their friends will see you.
+And in turn, how this will affect your children.

 It's normal to worry about these things.
-The main thing to remember is that the people most important to you will not see you any differently as a person.
+For most people, the important people in their lives will not see them any differently as a person.

 Things that can help